MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 ```

 Returns
-* Result (object) - A data object with the following key-value pairs. **Note:** In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+* Result (object) - A data object with the following key-value pairs. **Note:** With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
   * Status (integer) - An integer value where each bit is set to represent a different activity mode: 1 - Idle, 2 - Exploring, 3 - Tracking, 4 - Recording, 5 - Resetting.
 For example, if Misty is both exploring and recording, then bits 2 and 4 would be set => 0000 1010 => Status = 10.
   * SensorStatus (integer) - A number representing the status of Mistys' sensors, using the `SlamSensorStatus` enumerable.
   * RunMode (integer) - A number representing the status of Misty's navigation.